 Finding family holiday homes in the UK in late July or August is easier than you think.
-We discovered eight gorgeous houses to rent close to beaches and fun seaside towns from Whitby in North Yorkshire to Newquay in Cornwall.
+We discovered some gorgeous houses to rent close to beaches and fun seaside towns from Whitby in North Yorkshire to Newquay in Cornwall.
 And since it’s a little last minute, we’ve made them easy to book too.

 A modern townhouse over five floors, Ocean Dreaming is made for larger families or a multi-gen summer break.
 If Scandi-Seaside isn’t a thing, it needs to be invented to describe this holiday home’s sleek, beachy looks.
 Pale wood floors, huge skylights and floor to ceiling windows means it’s awash with natural light.
 However, if you really want dazzling, head up to the spectacular roof terrace overlooking Towan Beach and Newquay’s famous surf.
 It’s also a great space for kids, baby equipment is available and babysitting can be arranged too.

 ♦ 4 bedrooms ♦ 5 bathrooms ♦ roof terrace ♦ smart-home ♦ home-cinema ♦ chef available ♦ sleeps up to 8

 Apart from some of the UK’s greatest surfing beaches, Newquay is just great fun for kids.
 No, it’s not the Cornwall quaint of St. Ives or Marazion but it is plenty laid back.
 The seafood restaurants are excellent and for good coffee shops and boardwalk bars, it’s definitely the place.
 Beaches like Fistral and Towan do get busy in summer.
 Then, all you have to do is take a stroll along the South West Coast Path and keep your eyes open for sandy coves tucked off the tourist trail.
 However, if you’re here with young wannabe surfers there really is nowhere quite like Newquay to take lessons.
 Not for nothing does it host the Boardmasters Open every year.